MyCryptoHQ/support.mycrypto.com/src/content/security/how-to-stay-safe.md

 ##### Disabling notifications from fresh accounts

-This one can be quite aggressive, but Twitter allows you to not receive notifications from accounts that fit a certain criterion.
+This one can be quite aggressive, but Twitter allows you to block notifications from accounts that fit certain criteria.
 If you go to your [Notifications settings](https://twitter.com/settings/notifications_timeline), you can select your preference.

-We recommend ticking the following;
+We recommend ticking the following:

-* Who haven't confirmed their phone number
+* Those who haven't confirmed their phone number
-* Who haven't confirmed their email
+* Those who haven't confirmed their email
-* With a new account
+* Those with a new account

-This should prevent you from getting notifications from people tweeting at you regarding scam ICOs, pretending to be an ICO you follow, and other types of phishers/scammers.
+This should prevent you from getting notifications from people tweeting at you regarding scam ICOs, pretending to be an ICO you follow, and other types of phishers / scammers.

 ##### Installing [EtherSecurityLookup](https://github.com/409H/EtherSecurityLookup#ethersecuritylookup)